Anchor-Protocol/anchor-earn/README.md

 ## Executor

 `AnchorEarn` executor has three functionalities:
-- deposit: deposit coin on anchor protocol
+- deposit: deposit funds in the Anchor protocol
-- withdraw: withdraw previously deposited amount.
+- withdraw: withdraw previously deposited funds
-- send: transfer `UST` and `AUST` to other accounts.
+- send: transfer `UST` and `AUST` to other accounts

-The following code snippets show how to use `AnchorEarn` object.
+The following code snippets show how to use the `AnchorEarn` object.

-**NOTE**: currently anchor-earn supports `UST` currency.
+> **NOTE**: Currently, Anchor-earn supports the deposit of the`UST` currency only.

 ### Deposit
-To deposit coins on Anchor Protocol, use the following example:
+To deposit funds in the Anchor Protocol, use the following example:
 ```ts
     const deposit = await anchorEarn.earn.deposit({
       amount: '...', // amount in natural decimal e.g. 100.5.
 The amount will be handled in macro.